 How do snow melting mats and cables work?

 The heated snow mats can be designed and laid out to any shape and will be connected to an automatic controller.
-The outdoor controller detects when snow is about to fall and brings the surface area to a snow melting temperature (40-45F).
+The outdoor controller detects when snow is about to fall and brings the surface area to above-freezing temperature (40-45F).
 Equipped to detect temperature variations and moisture in the air and ground, the control unit turns on the snow-melting system only when necessary.
 This feature ensures not only safety but efficiency as well.

 Lay the heated snow cable directly on the concrete structure using the provided spacing clips, or tie the cable to the reinforcing bar and lay over the gravel base in the wood casings.